vidjil/vidjil/doc/quality.md

 Interactions between the developers are frequent:

- - daily interactions through the issue tracker (avoiding, when possible, e-mails)
+- daily interactions through direct messaging or the issue tracker
- - weekly meeting between each developer and one of the architects
- - weekly conference call (all the team)
+- bi-weekly conference call (all the team)
 - quarterly 2-days physical meetings (all the team)

 ### Developer relations

 The Vidjil platform aims to interact with other RepSeq software.
 We both use and propose APIs to work within a ecosystem of RepSeq software.
 We contribute to open formats to exchange RepSeq data.

 ## Maintenance and hosting